This is Maximilien Jean.

-His creativity.
+His biggest strength as a bartender: His creativity.
 He is very strong to think outside the box.
 He once made judges drink pork blood martinis at a cocktail competition.

 What he likes most about being a bar owner: That he can do what he wants.
 That he can keep his own approach and his personality, that he can bring his authenticity to the whole service experience.

-The passion.
+The quality he likes most about an employee: Passion.
 He has a professional moto saying that everyone makes mistakes, it’s how you make up for it that matters.
 If you have passion, you will make up for it.
 If you don’t, there is really no point in doing it.

 One advice he offers to future bar owners: mottoPassionNot to be afraid to make mistakes.
 To actually conceptualize your project knowing that whatever you do you will make mistakes, that chances are that 2 weeks after you open you might want to tear it all apart and start anew, whether it be regarding the layout and design of the space, the menu conceptualization, how you built your team, anything really.
 You will make mistakes and it’s ok.
 Knowing that will take a lot of pressure off your shoulders.